fbudin69500/MakeAtlasScripts/MakeAtlasReadme.txt

-	-Each case is affinely registered to the fixed image An average image is computed from all the affinely registered images All the cases are registered to the average image (same process as just described) An atlas is computed using AtlasWerks:
+	-Each case is affinely registered to the fixed image An average image is computed from all the affinely registered images All the cases are registered to the average image (same process as just described) An atlas is computed using GreedyAtlas:
-	-The input images are the histogram matched images (not affinely transformed) -We give the list of affine transforms to AtlasWerks -AtlasWerks creates an average image and hFields to transform each case to this average image We save each hField in its corresponding case directory If the input images are DTIs:
+	-The input images are the histogram matched images (not affinely transformed) -We give the list of affine transforms to GreedyAtlas -GreedyAtlas creates an average image and hFields to transform each case to this average image We save each hField in its corresponding case directory If the input images are DTIs:
 	We compute the average of the DTIs